ajit-dherange/Jenkins_CICD_With_Tomcat/README.md

 7) Run the Job (click on Build Now)
 8) Check the console output
 9) Connect to the Jenkins server
-10) Go to the location where code is downloaded >> # ls -l <workspace path>
+10) Go to the location where code is downloaded >> # ls -l workspace_path

-Workspace: /var/lib/jenkins/workspace/Development
+Workspace_path: /var/lib/jenkins/workspace/Development

 ### Stage 2 : Continuous Build - Convert the java files in to artifact ( .war file)